Grislow/KnowledgeBase/domains/management/scrum/scrum.md

 * __result__:
     * revised Product Backlog
     * definition of Backlog items for next iteration
-    * potentail Backlog change do to revision
+    * potential Backlog change do to revision

 __Elements__
 * Scrum Team and stakeholders